Reference manual

 • n_detectors (int or None, default None) – The number \(N_s\) of considered (equi-spaced) detectors.
 If None, \(N_s\) will be chosen as \(\sqrt{N_x^2+N_y^2}\).

-• detector_shift (list[float], default 0.0) – Physical shift of the detector along the detector line in detector pixel offsets.
+• detector_shift (float, default 0.0) – Physical shift of the detector along the detector line in detector pixel offsets.
 Defaults to the application of no shift, i.e., the detector reaches from [- detector_width/2, detector_width/2].

 • image_width (float, default None) – Physical size of the image indicated by the length of the longer side of the rectangular image domain.
 If None, image_width is chosen to capture just all rays.